Skip to main content

 Diseases Studied

-The Rare Diseases Clinical Research Network is an NIH-funded research network of 20 active consortia or research groups working to advance treatment for diseases that are rare.
+The Rare Diseases Clinical Research Network is an NIH-funded research network of 21 active consortia or research groups working to advance treatment for diseases that are rare.
 Use the search tools on this page to find the diseases we currently study.
 You can reach out to the indicated consortia or research groups for more information on those diseases and studies underway.

 This network focuses on clinical research and does not generally support clinical care outside of research activities.
 To learn about other rare diseases, please visit the Genetic and Rare Diseases Information Center (GARD), which is an NIH program that helps the public find reliable information about rare and genetic diseases.
 Their staff are specialists.
 Contact them at 1-888-205-2311 or email GARDinfo@nih.gov.

-All Diseases > Charcot Marie Tooth Disease CMT4
+All Diseases > Charcot Marie tooth disease CMT4

-Charcot Marie Tooth Disease CMT4
+Charcot Marie tooth disease CMT4

 Disease Category: Inherited Neuropathies

-A rare disorder with 9 subtypes affecting either axons (nerve ends) or myelin (fatty coating) of extremity nerves.
-Most forms of this disease are autosomal dominant (inherited from one parent), but these 9 subtypes are autosomal recessive (inherited from both parents).
+A rare disorder with nine subtypes affecting either axons (nerve ends) or myelin (fatty coating) of extremity nerves.
+Most forms of this disease are autosomal dominant (inherited from one parent), but these nine subtypes are autosomal recessive (inherited from both parents).
 Symptoms include weakness, sensory loss, and muscle atrophy (wasting) of the lower legs; hypotonia (low muscle tone); scoliosis (abnormal spinal curvature sideways); steppage gait (lifting the legs high to avoid tripping over dragging toes); and foot deformities requiring ankle braces to support walking.

 Research groups studying this disease